scipy-conference/scipy_proceedings/papers/eli_knaap/main.md

 urban planning.
 It provides a simple interface tailored to formal analysis of spatiotemporal urban data, and its primary features include

-- Quick access to a large database of commonly-used neighborhood indicators from U.S. providers including the U.S. Census, the Environmental Protection Agency (EPA), Longitudinal Household-Employment Dynamics (LEHD), the National Center for Education Statistics (NCES), and National Land Cover Database (NLCD), streamed efficiently from the cloud (or stored for repeated use).
+- Quick access to a large database of commonly used neighborhood indicators from U.S. providers including the U.S. Census, the Environmental Protection Agency (EPA), Longitudinal Household-Employment Dynamics (LEHD), the National Center for Education Statistics (NCES), and National Land Cover Database (NLCD), streamed efficiently from the cloud or stored for repeated use.
 - Fast, efficient tooling for standardizing data from multiple time periods into a shared geographic representation appropriate for spatiotemporal analysis
 - Analytical methods for understanding sociospatial structure in neighborhoods, cities,